Loop unrolling of UCA models: distance labeling: A simple and efficient algorithm for the multiplicative problem

 Let $\W_H$ be any cycle with $\Ext(\W_H) > 0$.
 For $i \geq 0$, let $\T_i$ be the copy of $i \Unroll \W_H$ that starts at a vertex $X$ with $\Row(X) \in [h^4, h^4+h)$.
 Similarly as above, Lemma~\ref{lem:jmp of noses and hollows} implies that $\T_i$ is internal when its last vertex has $\Row > h^2$.
 Then, there exists $i$ such that $\T_H = \T_i$ is internal and ends at a vertex $Y$ with $\Row(Y) < h^2$.
 By Corollary~\ref{cor:walk drawing}, $\Gr_1(\T_H)$ is the curve of a continuous function that starts at $\Pos_1(X)$ and ends at a point with ordinate $\Row(Y)$.
 Since $\Row(X) \geq h^4$ and $\Row(Y) < h^2$, it follows that $\Gr_1(\T_H)$ crosses the graph of $g$ at some point (\cref{fig:crossing cycles}(b)).
 Among such crossing points, let $p = (x,y)$ be the one minimizing $x$.
 We claim that $p$ belongs to the graph of $f_j$ for some $j \geq 0$.
 Otherwise, $p$ would be a point of $L_j$ for some $j \geq 0$.
 As $L_j$ starts at $\Pos_{b(j+1)-1}(B)$ and ends at $\Pos_{b(j+1)}(A)$ and $\Row(B) > \Row(A)$, Lemma~\ref{lem:jmp of noses and hollows} implies that the edge $X' \to Y'$ of $\T_H$ whose arrow contains $p$ satisfies $\Row(B) < \Row(X')$ and $\Row(Y') > \Row(A)$.
 As this is impossible, because the first cross between $g$ and $\Gr_1(\T_H)$ happens at a point in which the slope of $\Gr_1(\T_H)$ is smaller (\cref{fig:crossing cycles}(b)), it follows that $p \in \Gr_j(\T_N) \cap \Gr_1(\T_H)$.
 Then, $\T_N$ and $\T_H$ have a vertex in common by Theorem~\ref{thm:planarity}, and so do $\W_N$ and $\W_H$.

-The proof for the case in which $\Spiral$ is a hollow cycle twister is similar, thus we omit it for the sake of succinctness.
-We remark, however, that every cycle twister of $\Syn^k$ is a nose cycle twister (this is proven later in Theorem~\ref{thm:fast equivalence}).
+The proof for the case in which $\Spiral$ is a hollow cycle twisting bound is similar, thus we omit it for the sake of succinctness.
+We remark, however, that every cycle twisting bound of $\Syn^k$ is a nose cycle twisting bound (this is proven later in Theorem~\ref{thm:fast equivalence}).

 $\ref{thm:crossing} \Rightarrow \ref{thm:multip}$.
 By Lemma~\ref{lem:cycle ext < 0}, $\Syn^k$ has a cycle $\W$ with $\Ext(\W) < 0$.
 Let $\Len=4n^2$ and $\Circ$ be the minimum such that $\Sep_{\Circ,\Len}(\W) \leq 0$ for every cycle $\W$ of $\Syn^k$ with $\Ext(\W) < 0$.
 Note that $\Circ$ exists because $\Circ$ can be as large as to bound all the other terms of~\eqref{eq:sep}.
 Moreover, as $\Circ$ is minimum, there exists a cycle $\W_N$ with $\Ext(\W_N) < 0 = \Sep_{\Circ,\Len}(\W_N)$.
 We prove that $\Sep_{\Circ,\Len}(\W) \leq 0$ for every cycle $\W$ of $\Syn^k$ and, therefore, $\M$ is equivalent to a $k$-multiplicative $(\Circ,\Len+1)$-CA model by Theorem~\ref{thm:no_positive_cycles}.
 Consider the following possibilities for $\Ext(\W)$. \begin{discription}[label={\textbf{Case~\arabic*:}},ref={Case~\arabic*}] \item $\Ext(\W)<0$, thus $\Sep_{\Circ,\Len}(\W) \leq 0$ by the definition of $\Circ$. \item $\Ext(\W)=0$.
 If $\Copies > |\W|$, then $\W$ has an internal copy $\T$ in $\Copies \Unroll\Syn^k$.
 Clearly, $\Jmp(\T) = 0$ because $\Ext(\W) = 0$.
 Hence, $\T$ is a circuit that has $b > 0$ backward edges by Lemma~\ref{lem:acyclic}.
 Moreover, $\Bal(\T) = \Bal(\W)$ because they traverse the same number of noses and hollows.
 Then, by~\eqref{eq:sep} and Corollary~\ref{cor:jmp and bal},